vlp1602/vlp1602.github.io/IDMCITDHIL.md

 /*
 Film mixing CCTV sewer inspections with footage of central London and computer-generated sewage systems.
 Deep beneath the asphalt in a maze of poorly lit concrete tunnels, muddy waters flow toward darkness.
-In the city’s digestion system, we encounter the remnants of a life before and through thde deepest hole, waste becomes a vessel of truth.
+In the city’s digestion system, we encounter the remnants of a life before and through the deepest hole, waste becomes a vessel of truth.
 */

 <div style="text-align: center;">